rrenna/foundryvtt-sfrpg-populator/README.md

 - Intelligently randomizes the token image of NPCs when placed in a scene (optional setting, *off* by default)

 ## FAQ:
-*Q: Does Populator just pick a random race?*
+*Q: Does Populator just pick a random race when quickly making an NPC?*

 **A: No I follow the distribution of races found on Absalom Station.
-This is also why I am focusing on a subset of races for now.
-This will soon be customizable.**
+As of `0.1.X` you can create an NPC of your specific desired race.

 *Q: What races does populator currently support?*

-**A: Android, Dwarf, Drow, Gnome, Gnoll, Human, Halfling, Kasatha, Lashunta, Nuar, Skittermander, Shirren, Vesk, Ysoki**
+**A: Android, Dwarf, Drow, Gnome, Gnoll, Half-Elf, Half-Orc, Halfling, Human, Hobgoblin, Kasatha, Lashunta, Nuar, Skittermander, Shirren, Vesk, Ysoki**

 *Q: So how do you pick attribute and skill modifiers?*